UltiPro/Regex-Templates/README.md

 # Regex-Templates
 Regex Templates created by Patryk 'UltiPro' Wójtowicz using Regex.

+The repository contains regex templates in order to collect them in one place and demonstrate their use.

+# Usage

-> To use regex for single string use "^" and "$" to specify start and end of string.
-For example ^regex$.
-Regexes are in the "Regexes" folder.
+To use a regular expression for an entire single string, use "^" and "$".
+For example, for the nickname regular expression:

+> ^[a-zA-Z]\w{2,15}$